RishabhJain2018/rishabhjain2018.github.io/index.md

   <div>

     <h5><a href="https://vqa.cloudcv.org/" target="_blank">VQA</a>: Visual Question Answering Demo</h5>
     <span>In Visual Question Answering, given an image and a free-form natural language question about the image (e.g., "What kind of store is this?", "How many people are waiting in the queue?", "Is it safe to cross the street?") the model's task is to automatically produce a concise, accurate, free-form, natural language answer ("bakery", "5", "Yes").
-This demo is implemented using <a href="https://github.com/facebookresearch/pythia" target="_blank">Pythia</a> model.</span><br>
+This demo is implemented using <a href="https://github.com/facebookresearch/pythia" target="_blank">Pythia</a> model.</span> It has
+    <span class="fw-400">35,000+ pageviews</span> and <span class="fw-400">18,000+ unique visitors</span> have used it.<br>

     <a class="github-button" href="https://github.com/Cloud-CV/VQA" data-color-scheme="no-preference: light; light: light; dark: dark; " data-show-count="true" aria-label="Star Cloud-CV/VQA on GitHub">Star</a> &nbsp;
     <a class="github-button" href="https://github.com/Cloud-CV/VQA/fork" data-color-scheme="no-preference: light; light: light; dark: dark; " data-show-count="true" aria-label="Fork Cloud-CV/VQA on GitHub">Fork</a>
     <div class="padding-top-10">